herzbube/libsgfcplusplus/README.md

 - [Other project notes](doc/ProjectNotes.md)
 - [Coding guidelines](doc/CodingGuidelines.md)

-## Two project names: libsgfc++ and libsgfcplusplus

-The official project name is libsgfc++.
-Please use the official name whenever possible, but at least in human-readable content.

-The project's alternative name is libsgfcplusplus.
-Use the alternative name if the "+" characters in the official name might cause technical problems.
-For example GitHub does not allow "+" characters in a repository name.

-libsgfc++ strives to be platform-independent.
-To minimize the risk of causing obscure technical issues on some platform the project uses "plusplus" instead of "++" in file names (e.g. source files, build artifacts).

 ## License

 libsgfc++ is released under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0) (2.0).
 Here's the [link to the license file](LICENSE).